mMicor/cadDimensions/README.md

 # dxfReader
-Python script for fetching data from .dxf files
+Python script for fetching data from .dxf files header